What size wire for well pump? Have a new well installed and need to wire it? You can use a standard romex inside the house.

 How Do I Run Power to My Well Pump?

 If you have a new well pump, you may be wondering: “How do I run power to my well pump?”
 It’s fairly easy to do, but if you have an old pump, you may need to replace the wiring.
 Check the manual to find out what kind of wires are required to power the pump.
-Usually, a pump will have 3 10 gauge wires.
-If you don’t have any of these, you can simply use a 10 gauge wire.
+Usually, a pump will have 3 -10 gauge wires.

 If you’re installing your own pump, you should read the owner’s manual before you get started.
 Make sure you have all of the tools needed to complete the job.
 You’ll also need to disconnect power at the electrical panel or pump control box.
 A voltmeter is helpful for this.
 Be sure all wiring meets local and national codes.
 If you’re not sure, you can ask a contractor for assistance.